Tpw429/Election_Analysis/README.md

 # Election-Analysis
 Analysis of Election data and results through the programming language Python.
+With this exercise, I extracted raw data and found the total number of votes across a county.
+I gave statistics to support the number of votes each candidate received, found the county with the largest voter turnout, and declared a winner to the election.

+## Overview of Election-Audit
+The purpose of creating this Python program was to quickly and efficiently tally up the total number of votes for each candidate.
+This program is very useful, because it can be used going forward in the years to come.
+This program is adaptable in the sense that it will find new candidates and add votes to them depending on their name.

+## Election-Audit Results

 ![Voting Results](Resources/ResultsToTerminal.PNG)